-Samsung Galaxy S23 Plus vs. iPhone 14 Pro: Which should you buy?

-*I*

 Samsung Galaxy S23 Plus vs. iPhone 14 Pro: Cameras

-Both of these phones have quite similar sensor hardware across their three rear camera sensors and selfie cameras.
+These phones have quite similar sensor hardware across their three rear camera sensors and selfie cameras.
 The S23+ and 14 Pro main cameras have nearly the same megapixel size, identical apertures, and optical image stabilization (OIS), while the telephoto lenses share a 3X optical zoom.

 But not everyone agrees with that assessment.
 Plenty of iPhone 14 Pro users have complained about Apple overprocessing their photos, making the colors look washed out and the overall appearance artificial.
 It's certainly a point-and-click phone capable of taking great photos, but not nearly at the same level as the Pixel 7 Pro.

-In other words, both of these phones' postprocessing software have some issues that Samsung and Apple must address before their camera hardware lives up to their potential.
+In other words, both of these phones' postprocessing software have issues that Samsung and Apple must address before their camera hardware lives up to their potential.

 Samsung Galaxy S23 Plus vs. iPhone 14 Pro: Which should you buy?